Last Updated on 21 February 2021 by Eric Bretscher

 - Many, many lithium house banks have been lost to specific and completely avoidable incidents so far.
 A number of others are in service with damaged cells, which is beyond questionable from a safety point of view.

 - We don’t know what calendar life to expect from a lithium bank on board.
-Some decent marine installations have been going strong since around 2008 (as far as I know) with no end-of-life in sight about 7 years later now.
-10-year appears easily achievable and more is very likely.
+Some decent marine installations have been going strong since around 2008 (as far as I know) with no end-of-life in sight after over 10 years now.
+Some brands of cells have shown to be prone to capacity loss over time (black plastic-cased Sinopoly) and internal resistance has increased over time, but not to the point of prompting replacement.

 - Some installations appear to have exhibited significant losses in capacity after a few years only, the cause of which is not always easy to pinpoint.

-- There is a lot of misinformation and lack of understanding of this battery technology, including and especially amongst people marketing marine electrical equipment.
-The technology is not where their core interests lie.
+- There is a lot of misinformation and lack of understanding of this battery technology, including and especially among people marketing marine electrical equipment.
+The technology is not where their core interests lie and they are primarily keen to capture additional sales.

 - There are a lot of marketing claims from manufacturers for equipment that is in fact largely unsuitable for lithium chemistry, or for building marine house banks, even when specifically advertised for lithium.

-- Drop-in, packaged, lithium batteries with integrated “management” sold as replacement for lead-acids are products that should be protected against severe incidents, but fail to resolve everything else if hooked up to standard lead-acid charging system.
+- Drop-in, packaged, lithium batteries with integrated “management” sold as replacement for lead-acids are products that should offer protection against severe incidents, but fail to resolve everything else if hooked up to standard lead-acid charging system.
 No amount of “claims” can change that, because some of the engineering issues present are external to the battery.
-Their capacity and construction are often sub-standard however.
+Their capacity and construction are often sub-standard.

 There appears to be three options for installing lithium batteries on a yacht.
 Two only are actually valid and one only is cost effective.